au-nlp/project-milestone-p2-group12/README.md

 ---

-### Step 2 — Candidate Generation
+### Step 2 — Diversified Candidate Generation
-For each Reddit post, the SFT model generates multiple candidate summaries using diverse decoding parameters:
+To prevent mode collapse and ensure high-variance data for DPO, we generate 4–6 candidate summaries per prompt using a "Avengers Ensemble" approach:

-- Beam search
+1. SFT Model (Self): Generates candidates using Beam Search (high quality) and Nucleus Sampling (high diversity).

-- Nucleus sampling
+2. External Models (Out-of-Distribution): We generate additional candidates using sshleifer/distilbart-cnn-12-6 and facebook/bart-large-xsum.

-- Temperature scaling
+**Purpose:**

-This ensures diversity among outputs, producing both strong and weak candidates for comparison.
+- These models introduce different stylistic biases and error modes, preventing the DPO model from overfitting to its own idiosyncrasies.

 ---

 ### Step 3 — Automatic Preference Construction
 Each candidate summary is scored along three complementary dimensions: